 Here she shares her insights with Viewpoints on how the US health care system is changing and provides tips to help empower patients to take charge of their health and save money on medical expenses—all starting with knowing how to talk to your doctors and medical providers.

 What can medical providers do to help patients feel less awkward when talking about their health concerns?

 Dr. Avitzur: Communication is key.
-Over the last decade, patients have been spending less face time with doctors, so we all need to be better communicators to maximize the time we spend together.
+Over the last decade, patients have been spending less face time with doctors, so we all need to be better communicators and better listeners to maximize the time we spend together.

 What can patients do to improve communications and better prepare for a doctor's appointment?

-Dr. Avitzur: Here are three things to do:
+Dr. Avitzur: Here are 3 things to do:

 - Bring a complete list of all current prescription medications.
 Include information on dosage and how often you take them.
 Also detail any over the counter (OTC) medications, vitamins, or mineral supplements you take.